Tom L. Johnson: Legacy

+The revolution in government that Johnson effected in Cleveland made him a national figure.
+The noted muckraking journalist Lincoln Steffens called him "the best Mayor of the best-governed city in the United States."
 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Johnson ranked as the second-best American big-city mayor to serve between the years 1820 and 1993.
 Only Fiorello La Guardia of New York City placed higher.